Try Out Our NEW Disneyland Ticket Calculator!

 Plaza Ice Cream Parlor | Snack Stand

 There’s no need to wonder about what’s served at the Plaza Ice Cream Parlor: just scoops and scoops of creamy, dreamy ice cream.
-The menu offers up ice cream cones, a customized Ice Cream Cookie Sandwich, and a delicious array of sundaes – go for the All-American Sundae with hot fudge and peanut butter, the Apple Blossom Sundae with caramel sauce and warm apple pie (finally!), or one of the Plaza’s limited-time options.
+The menu offers up ice cream cones, a customized Ice Cream Cookie Sandwich, and a delicious array of sundaes – go for the All-American Sundae with hot fudge and peanut butter, the Apple Blossom Sundae.

 The Crystal Palace | Disney Character Dining

 Always wanted to meet Winnie the Pooh and Tigger too but could never make it all the way to the Hundred Acre Woods?
 No worries!
 Enjoy a character meal with silly old Pooh Bear, Piglet, Eeyore, and Tigger at The Crystal Palace, right next to the entrance to Adventureland.
-This restaurant may look like a Victorian-inspired greenhouse inside and out, but the food is Southern at heart.
-The Crystal Palace all-you-can-eat, family-friendly fare like Country Fried Chicken doused in a black pepper gravy, creamy Mashed Potatoes and meaty Prime Rib
+This restaurant may look like a Victorian-inspired greenhouse somewhere in England, but the food is American at heart.
+Enjoy all-you-can-eat, family-friendly fare like Country Fried Chicken doused in a black pepper gravy, creamy Mashed Potatoes and meaty Prime Rib

 The Plaza Restaurant | Table Service Restaurant

 Take a trip to yesteryear at The Plaza Restaurant.
 Disney’s theming is simple here, all pastels and turn-of-the-century charm, and the menu offers up classic American comfort foods to match.
-The Plaza Club is a favorite, as is The Plaza Burger which comes topped with honey-barbecued beef brisket and the Original Banana Split or any of the other decadent milkshakes and sundaes.
-Plant eaters will enjoy the Bangers & Mash (yes, we know, not exactly what we’d call American cuisine) and the Dark Chocolate-Banana Bread Pudding
+The Triple Decker Turkey Club Sandwich is a favorite, as are the Home-style Meatloaf and Pot Roast Stack with mashed potatoes and onion rings.
+For dessert, try the Original Banana Split or any of the other decadent milkshakes and sundaes.
+Plant eaters will enjoy the Dark Chocolate-Banana Bread Pudding

 Tony’s Town Square Restaurant | Table Service Restaurant